-by Jason Wasserman MD PhD FRCPC, updated December 30, 2020
+by Jason Wasserman MD PhD FRCPC

 Nasopharyngeal carcinoma is a type of cancer that starts from an area at the back of the nose and throat called the nasopharynx.
-Most cases of nasopharyngeal carcinoma are associated with a virus known as Epstein-Barr virus (EBV) which infects the cells on the inside of the nasopharynx and causes them to change into cancer cells.
+Most cases of nasopharyngeal carcinoma are caused by a virus known as Epstein-Barr virus (EBV) which infects the cells on the inside of the nasopharynx and causes them to change into cancer cells.
 Subtypes of nasopharyngeal carcinoma include non-keratinizing, keratinizing, and basaloid.

 The diagnosis of nasopharyngeal carcinoma is usually made after a small sample of tissue is removed from your body in a procedure called a biopsy.
 The tissue is then sent to a pathologist who examines it under a microscope.